What to expect

 Dancing can be hot work and we have regular breaks so you have a chance to have a drink and rest.
 Please bring your own drink to class, e.g. bottled water.

 There is NO membership fee.
-Classes need to be paid in advance.
-Payment is four weekly in advance at a cost of £26-00 and can be made by bank transfer, bank details available on request, or in cash or cheque, Made payable to Mrs L Stevens, on the first class of each block.
+There are two payment options for classes.
+They can either be paid four weekly in advance at a cost of £26-00 by bank transfer, bank details available on request, or in cash or cheque, payable to Mrs L Stevens, on the first class of each block.
+Alternatively you can 'Pay as you Go' at a cost of £7-50 per class.

 All venues have ample free parking